prantlf/jsonlint/README.md

 "draft-2019-09" or "draft-2020-12".
 The environment may be prefixed with "json-schema-".
 JSON Type Definition can be selected by "rfc8927", "json-type-definition" or "jtd".
 If not specified, it will be "draft-07".

+If you specify schemas using the "-V" parameter, you will have to separate files to test with "--".

 ### Configuration